The Fourth World (novel): Plot summary

 In Chiapas, Margaret discovers that Santee left her a personalized interface, which cannot be activated until Santee is actually present.
-At the same time, Webster’s girlfriend on the internet, Starchilde or “Starr” for short, discovers through her work on a space station that there exists oil on Mars, which means that biological extraterrestrial life must have existed on the planet at some point, as well as that Mexican rebels are being shipped to Mars in order to harvest the oil.
-Back on Earth, Zack, the hotel manager whom Margaret is with, discovered that the rebels are being sent to Mars in part so that the rich landowners can take their land without resistance.
-Santee and Margaret believed that they were setting up the victims with interfaces so that they would be able to show their sufferings to others outside of Mexico, but in fact the interfaces were going to make them think that they were receiving messages from Santee, while they were actually going to be tricked to going to Mars as slave labor.
+At the same time, Webster’s girlfriend on the internet, Starchilde or “Starr” for short, discovers through her work on a space station that there exists oil on Mars.
+This means that biological extraterrestrial life must have existed on the planet at some point.
+As a result of that now Mexican rebels are being shipped to Mars in order to harvest the oil.
+Back on Earth, Zack, the hotel manager whom Margaret is with, discovers that the rebels are being sent to Mars in part so that the rich landowners can take their land without resistance.
+Santee and Margaret believed that they were setting up the victims with interfaces so that they would be able to show their sufferings to others outside of Mexico, but in fact the interfaces are going to make them think that they are receiving messages from Santee, while in actuality they are being tricked into going to Mars as slave labor.

 On the ship near Mars, Starr discovers that the slaves are to be sent to Mars in order to live there for a time and scout out any biological hazards or chemical hazards.
 Starr meets an intelligent AI, called Alice Irene, who serves as a literal deus ex machine.
 Starr convinces Alice Irene to join the cause of the rebels by having her examine the entire Internet and come to her own conclusions about the corruption of the current capitalist regime.
-Starr was given control of the ship, and the Zapatistas took control with the assistance of Alice Irene.
-The revolutionaries were given the option to stay on Earth or go to Mars, but as a form of utopian paradise rather than as slave labor.
-Santee St. John and Margaret Mayfield chose to stay on earth, while the remaining main characters chose life on Mars.
+While Starr is given control of the ship, the Zapatistas have taken over control with the assistance of Alice Irene.
+The revolutionaries are given the option to stay on Earth or go to Mars, but as a form of utopian paradise rather than as slave labor.
+Santee St. John and Margaret Mayfield choose to stay on earth, while the remaining main characters choose life on Mars.